 Now, a library in Finland isn’t what you would imagine a library to be.
 Just an old room with shelves of dusty books to rent.
 No, no. Finland’s libraries are so much more than that.
 In fact, Oodi only has one floor out of three dedicated to books.

 The libraries in Finland almost act like community centres with restaurants, coffee shops, computers to study, social areas and even a kitchen to rent so you can cook with friends!
 It also has really accessible opening times compared to most places in the city.

 Not only that, but it’s got some INCREDIBLE architecture.
 So, amazing that walking tours stop by to show tourists visiting the city.
 So, you can visit their “book heaven”, sit down and relax or explore.
 The choice is yours.

 Oodi Library is FREE to enter and open from 8am – 10pm Monday to Friday and 10am – 8pm Saturday and Sunday.

 10. Steam up in a Finnish Sauna and swim in the Baltic Sea

 If you haven’t got the memo, Sauna’s are a BIG thing in Finland.
 Although sweat bathing has been around for centuries, the Finn’s pretty much invented the sauna we know today and are the reason why we have them around the world.

 If you’ve never been to a sauna, it’s essentially a wooden box that is heated up by logs on a stove to create steam.
 The steam heats the sauna to around 80 degrees celsius and you simply sit inside and let it do it’s healing work.

-Afterwards you can cool off in a shower, or the Finn’s traditionally bathe in the sea or snow!
+Afterwards, you can cool off in a shower, or do how the Finn’s do and bathe in the sea or snow!
 Then, you can begin the cycle again by reentering the sauna and repeating as many times as you like.

 Where to try a sauna in Helsinki